-Did you know that water heaters need regular maintenance and care in order to work correctly?
-While most units will last anywhere between eight to twelve years, they may have a lot of issues, which will lead to eventual system failure.
-For those who keep up with regular maintenance and repair procedures, heating units last almost twice as long, working at full capacity.
-In order to do this, understanding why water heater leaking in Greenville, SC, happens will help make planning a lot easier.
+Did you know that water heaters need regular maintenance and care in order to work safely and efficiently?
+While most units will last anywhere from eight to twelve years, neglecting proper maintenance can result in serious issues and potentially full system failure.
+However, keeping up with regular maintenance and repair procedures can allow water heating units to last almost twice as long, working at full capacity.

-One of the best ways to keep your water heating system clean and functioning properly is to flush the system every two to three years.
-To do so correctly, use the following steps:
+One of the best ways to keep your water heating system clean and functioning properly is to flush the system.
+A water heater should be flushed every two to three years (ideally, you can change the anode rod at the same time).
+In order to flush your water heater, use the following steps:

 Just like changing the anode rod, be sure to consult your water heater manufacturer’s guide before beginning to flush your water heater or conducting any maintenance.
 Remember, hot water poses a risk for injury.
 If you aren’t confident that you can safely maintain your water heater on your own, call the expert plumbers at Roto-Rooter.
 We’re always nearby to help you out with basic plumbing maintenance as well as emergency situations.